 So much of modern/allopathic medicine is about ‘putting something in’ the body/system to rectify a problem.
 Sadly, alternative and complimentary medicine seems to be going down a similar path.
 Most healing modalities seem geared towards what we need to 'put in' to respond to the dysfunctions thrown up by the body.
 There is a very serious flaw in this approach; that is that the secret to health is in fact the removal of waste!
 The primary mission in restoring health is at first about taking things out of the system.
 If we understood the disease process we would see that nothing else makes sense.
 Let’s examine this further….

 The Disease Process

-Various organs and systems in the body are designed to deal efficiently with the daily generated waste products.
+Various organs and systems in the body are designed to deal efficiently with the daily waste products.
 What we call disease is conceived out of some obstruction to these organs performing their tasks.
-Let us look more closely at the miracles our bodies perform each day in its attempt to keep us free from waste.
+Let us look more closely at some of the miracles our bodies perform each day in an attempt to keep us free from waste.

 *The liver breaks down cellular components and detoxifies drugs, alcohol and various noxious substances.

 *The lungs remove the highly acidic metabolic waste product carbon dioxide and other toxic gases.

 *The kidneys and bladder remove excessive blood plasma as well as uric acid, ammonia and other waste matter delivered by the liver.

 *The colon excretes faecal matter, mucus, dead bacteria and parasites.

 *The hair and nails remove proteins, excessive mineral salts, pigments and oil.

 *The skin through sweating eliminates 40-60% of all waste in the body.